how to avoid the flu, mercy health cincinnati

 Consider antiviral medications (when necessary)

 If you’re exposed to the flu or develop symptoms, antiviral medications can reduce the severity and duration of the illness.
-Consult your health care provider promptly for guidance.
+Consult your primary care provider or an urgent care location promptly for guidance.
+They will likely perform a flu test to confirm whether you have the flu or a different illness with similar symptoms.

 How we can help